 § 252-1 Sweeping rubbish onto sidewalks or streets.
-[Amended at time of adoption of Code]

-No person shall sweep rubbish onto any sidewalk or street in the Town.
+No person shall sweep rubbish on toonto any sidewalk or -street in the Town.
 Violations of this section are punishable by criminal complaint or by noncriminal disposition in accordance with MGL c.
 40, § 21D and § 100-2 of the Town Code.

-§ 252-2 Throwing posters or handbills onto public or private property.
+§ 252-2 Throwing posters, or handbills, etc., onto public or private property.
 [Amended at time of adoption of Code]

-A. Prohibited.
-No person shall throw posters, handbills, flyers, advertising sheets or any form of waste or rubbish in or upon any public way or upon any way to which the public has a right of access, parks or playgrounds, school grounds, or private land or place, without permission of the legal owner or person in control thereof.

-B. Penalty.
-Whoever violates this section shall be subject to a fine of \$100 for the first offense, \$200 for the second offense and \$300 for the third and each subsequent offense, punishable by criminal complaint or by noncriminal disposition in accordance with MGL c.
+- A. Prohibited.
+No person shall throw posters, handbills, flyers, advertising sheets, waste or any form of waste or rubbish in or upon any public way or upon any way to which the public has a right of access, parks or playgrounds, school grounds, or private land or place, without permission of the legal owner or person in control thereof. - B. Penalty.
+Whoever violates this section shall be subject to a fine of \$100 for the first offense, \$200 for the second offense, and \$300 for the third and each subsequent offense, punishable by criminal complaint or by noncriminal disposition in accordance with MGL c.
 40, § 21D and § 100-2 of the Town Code.

 § 252-3 Noxious accumulations.
-[Amended at time of adoption of Code]

-No person shall put or suffer to accumulate on his premises any refuse, animal or vegetable matter, rubbish or filth, whereby any offensive or obnoxious stench of effluvia shall be created, and the health or comfort of the citizens be injuriously affected.
+No person shall put or suffer to accumulate on his premises any refuse, animal, or vegetable matter, rubbish or filth, whereby any offensive or obnoxious stench of effluvia shall be created, and the health or comfort of the citizens be injuriously affected.
 Violations of this section are punishable by criminal complaint or by noncriminal disposition in accordance with MGL c.
 40, § 21D and § 100-2 of the Town Code

-§ 252-4 Importing decayed or damaged vegetable products.
+§ 252-4 Importing decayed, or damaged vegetable products.

-No person shall bring into Town any decayed or damaged grain, rice, coffee, fruit, potatoes or other vegetable product, or any tainted or damaged meat or fish, without a permit therefor from, and in such manner as directed by, the Board of Health.
+No person shall bring into Town any decayed or damaged grain, rice, coffee, fruit, potatoes, or other vegetable product, or any tainted or damaged meat or fish, without a permit therefor from, and in such manner as directed by, the Board of Health.